 SO YOU MUST VENT.
 READ THE INSTRUCTIONS and FOLLOW THEM.

 Also, be sure you HAVE a carbon monoxide detector in your RV and be SURE it's working.

 Massachusets and Canada Buyers Beware!

-In Massachusetts and Canada the Buddy Heater line of portable camping heaters are certified for OUTDOOR USE ONLY.
+In Massachusetts and Canada, the Buddy Heater line of portable camping heaters is certified for OUTDOOR USE ONLY.